f-droid/fdroid-website/_docs/Inclusion_Policy.md

 -   F-Droid does not sign up for any API keys.
 Even if provided by a third party, we include them in both, binary and sourcecode releases.
--   Binary dependencies such as JAR files have to be replaced by source-built versions or used from a trusted repository like Maven Central OSSRH (see manual).
+-   Binary dependencies such as JAR files have to be built from source or installed from Debian repos.

 Ideally: